splunk/splunk-connect-for-syslog/docs/gettingstarted/ansible-docker-podman.md

 ``` dotenv
 --8<---- "ansible/resources/env_file"
 ```
-2. Provide a list of hosts on which you want to run your Docker Swarm cluster and the host application in the inventory file:
+2. Provide a list of hosts on which you want to run your cluster and the host application in the inventory file:
 ``` yaml
 --8<---- "ansible/inventory/inventory.yaml"
 ```